codekie/openapi-examples-validator/README.md

                                              example's paths.
-Use this option, if your mapping-files use relative paths for the examples -n, --no-additional-properties             don't allow properties that are not described in the schema -h, --help                                 output usage information
+Use this option, if your mapping-files use relative paths for the examples -n, --no-additional-properties             don't allow properties that are not described in the schema -r, --all-properties-required              make all the properties in the schema required -h, --help                                 output usage information
 ````